TheWatcher/twscript/docs/Adapting_for_your_scripts.md

 available, there's a good chance it may not actually work with this code, or it may produce an .osm that Thief can't actually load (or it may work fine, in which case, great!
-But don't blame me if you end up up to your armpits in soul-devouring, be-tentacled horrors from beyond time and space when trying it).
+But don't blame me if you end up up to your armpits in soul-devouring, tentacled horrors from beyond time and space when trying it).
 Hence, you are strongly advised to follow these steps, even if you already have a working compiler setup, unless you're feeling adventurous:

 0. Download the TDM-GCC compiler suite for Windows from the [project site](http://tdm-gcc.tdragon.net/).
-   You want to get the `tdm-gcc-x.x.x` bundle installer (MinGW/sjlj), currently at version 4.6.1 available from [this link](http://sourceforge.net/projects/tdm-gcc/files/TDM-GCC%20Installer/tdm-gcc-4.6.1.exe/download)
-   (note that I have not tried using the tdm64-gcc installer, and I doubt the generated .osm would work.
-Feel free to experiment!)
+   You want to click on the "TDM32 bundle" (currently 3.8.1), this will take you to a sourceforge download page to download a `tdm-gcc-<version>.exe` file.
-1. Run the `tdm-gcc-x.x.x` installer:
+1. Run the `tdm-gcc-<version>.exe` installer:
     - Click "Create"
     - Select "MinGW/TDM (32-bit), click "Next"
     - Set the installation directory, click "Next"